 A large scale risk management exercise has been undertaken over the last few years in relation to liabilities held in the Aberdeen City Council Transport Fund (ACCTF.)
 This exercise included a merge of the Strathclyde No.3 Fund into the ACCTF, procurement of an Insurance Buy In and securing an intercompany guarantee from the participating employer and the wider organisation (First Bus North).
-In addition, a long term de-risking flight plan is in place around the investment strategy for the assets held within the ACCTF.
+In addition, a long term de risking flight plan is in place around the investment strategy for the assets held within the ACCTF.

-The final step to manage the risk around the maturing Fund and reducing membership profile was to merge the ACCTF into the main fund.
-This would transfer Net Assets of £290m and approximately 1,500 members into the NESPF.
+The final step to manage the risk around the maturing Fund and reducing membership profile was to merge the ACCTF into the main fund, the NESPF.
 The Pensions Committee resolved to merge the Funds with effect from 1 April 2022 following a committee report which highlighted the benefits including managing the risk as well as providing other savings such as reducing the administrative burden, producing one set of Annual Accounts and a single triennial valuation exercise for the Scheme Actuary.